Sara totally needs a break from vodka-ishly supervising her baby’s Au Pair, and there is no better occasion than Adele’s Perth tour.

 Sara is ushered to her $300 seat and is instantly unimpressed. $300 to sit on a cable tied picnic chair that Domain Stadium borrowed from some struggling uncle’s outdoor setting.

 Why cable tied?
 Well, that is Perth’s finest in anti-vandalism measures.
-The only way to stop the entitled yummy mummies from moving their chairs and sitting wherever the fuck they wanted.
+The only way to stop the entitled yummy mummies from moving their chairs and sitting wherever the hell they wanted.

 From 1930 – 2000, Sara and the girls conducted themselves with the relaxed decorum of Harambe during his first babysitting shift.
 Irritating everyone as they whistle and wail for their idol to take the stage.

-Sara cries when Adele comes on and then spends the next two hours wailing at her to sing particular songs while recording the whole fucking thing on her phone.
+Sara cries when Adele comes on and then spends the next two hours wailing at her to sing particular songs while recording the whole thing on her phone.
+Really living in the moment.

 She cried even harder when her reception cut out and she couldn’t Snapchat Adele belting out a banger to a whole list of people who didn’t give a shit.